Kile-kun/Data-Migration/README.md

 **Data Extraction**: The team extracted the data from the old systems using Excel funtions and tools that ensured data integrity.
 Since it was a single sheet of data, Three new sheets was created from the parent sheet they include;
    -  **Customer Table**: This include the details of the customers that have transacted with the business, it include details like; Age, Sex, Credit Score and Number of           years they have been transacting with the business.
-   -  **Transaction Data**: It involve list and details of all transactions conducted with the business by the customers, it include number of products sales, Balance on           customer accounts and location of business.
+   -  **Transaction Table**: It involve list and details of all transactions conducted with the business by the customers, it include number of products sales, Balance on           customer accounts and location of business.
-   -  **Geography Data**: This is the list of all the location(Countries) where the business is operating.
+   -  **Geography Table**: This is the list of all the location(Countries) where the business is operating.
     Each Column in the Parent table was matched to each table Using **INDEX**, **MATCH**, and **IF** Functions.
 The Details of the Extraction is Located in the [DM_Dataset](https://github.com/Kile-kun/Data-Migration/blob/main/DM%20Dataset.xlsx).

+**Database Creation**: